 The Corporate Family Rating and rating of the HF Notes could move down if the HF group were to exhibit a financial profile that evidenced materially higher leverage than currently expected.
-This could be suggested by a Net Debt to RAB ratio consistently in the high 80s and an Adjusted Interest Cover Ratio of less than 1.0 times.
+This could be suggested by a materially reduced headroom under its Net Debt to RAB covenant or an Adjusted Interest Cover Ratio that is consistently less than 1.0 times.